BinduSatya/GOPURAM/README.md

 - **Frontend**: Deploy the `frontend/dist` folder to Vercel, Netlify, or similar.
 - **Backend**: Deploy to Vercel (serverless), Heroku, or any Node server.
 - **Environment Variables**: Set all secrets in your deployment dashboard.

 ---

-## Contributing

-1. Fork the repo and create your branch.
-2. Make changes and commit.
-3. Open a pull request.

----

-## License

-MIT

----

-## Support

-For issues or feature requests, open an issue on GitHub or contact the maintainer.

----